hbashton/spotify-ripper/README.md

 Rips Spotify URIs to MP3s with ID3 tags and album covers

 positional arguments:
-  uri                   Spotify URI (either track or playlist)
+  uri                   Spotify URI (either URI or a file of URIs)

 optional arguments:
   -h, --help            show this help message and exit